-Many surgical procedures to fall within the category of FTM/N top surgery.
-These include the most common and powerful double incision procedure, as well as minimal scar techniques such as the keyhole or periareolar incision, as well as different skin excision procedures and procedures which to varying degrees preserve the nerve supply to the nipples, such as the inverted T, the buttonhole, the lollipop, and the fishmouth.
-Each of these procedures come with both benefits and costs, so a thorough discussion with a surgeon comfortable performing all of the available procedures is the best way to match your desires, priorities, and anatomy with the best procedure for you.
+Many surgical procedures fall within the category of chest reconstruction/FTM/N top surgery.
+These include the most common l double incision procedure, as well as minimal scar techniques such as the keyhole or periareolar incision. s There are different skin excision procedures and procedures which may preserve the nerve supply to the nipples, such as inverted T, buttonhole, lollipop, and fishmouth.
+Each of these procedures come with both benefits and risks to consider , so a thorough discussion with a surgeon regarding the procedures they offer is often the best way to match your desires, priorities, and anatomy with the best procedure for you.

 When it comes to incision location, there are several possible options that will be discussed in-depth during your consultation.
 The incisions used during your surgery will depend on the size of your chest and its level of elasticity or firmness.

 Liposuction may rarely be performed alone (if you have a very small chest and no skin sagging), or more commonly be done in combination with other incision patterns to remove excess tissue.
 Liposuction requires a very small incision (about 4mm) to access underlying tissue.
 Most patients require more extensive tissue removal to achieve desired results.

-A keyhole incision is ideal for patients with small chests and good skin elasticity.
+A keyhole incision is ideal for patients with small chests and high? skin elasticity.
 During this technique, a small incision is made under or across the lower border of the areola (the pigmented skin around the nipple).
 A keyhole incision can remove underlying tissue, but it cannot address excess skin.

-A periareolar incision is ideal for patients with moderate chest tissue and good skin elasticity.
+A periareolar incision is ideal for patients with moderate chest tissue and appropriate skin elasticity.
 A circular incision is made all the way around the edge of the areola to remove chest tissue.
 A slightly larger ring incision is then made to remove excess skin.
 The skin is pulled taut toward the center and the nipple is reattached.
 This effect mimics the act of pulling a drawstring bag closed.
-Another vertical incision that extends below the areola may also be necessary to target additional excess skin.
+Another vertical incision that extends below the areola may also be necessary to target and remove additional excess skin.